adifahmi/adifahmi.github.io/_posts/project/2016-03-25-afbox-online-store-with-apriori-algorithm.markdown

 tagged: Web, Task, College
 client: Self Project
 website: http://adifahmi.orgfree.com/afstore/
+description: Online web store with lots of feature for both user and administrator.
+Using apriori algorithm to give suggestion for customer based on all previous trasaction.
 ---
 <h3>AF STORE - ONLINE WEB STORE WITH APRIORI ALGORITHM</h3>
 Online web store with lots of feature for both user and administrator.
 Using <a href="https://www.wikiwand.com/en/Apriori_algorithm" target="_blank">apriori algorithm</a> to give suggestion for customer based on all previous trasaction.